Marcus-Boni/INFNET/25E4_1/AT/README.md

-# Engenharia Disciplinada - AT
+# Engenharia de Testes de Software - AT

-Projeto contendo todos os exercícios de testes de software desenvolvidos em Java com Maven.

 ## Estrutura do Projeto